 Mobile connectivity and ease of access have driven the demand for knowledge and learning.
 It’s changing the training environment.
 Organisations need to meet that demand with more accessible training.

-Ultimately the purpose of workplace training is to enable employees to do their jobs better.
+Ultimately the purpose of workplace training is to enable employees to do their jobs better and enhance overall team performance.
 That means measuring performance and efficiency.
 More than that, there’s a need for employees to work effectively with each other.
 Without teamwork, overall performance will suffer.
 An organisation can’t be a one-man band.

 So, the solution to providing business skills training to improve team performance must involve a training strategy and process that support training programmes but which cannot be reduced to a single course or set of modules.
 It should focus instead on the outcomes: the what and the why, rather than simply the how (even though the how needs some consideration too).